John of St. Samson: Early life

+Paris and entrance into Carmel

-In 1597, he moved to Paris and lived with his brother John-Baptist, who worked as the secretary to the Gendarmerie of France, and his wife.
-His brother's younger brother-in-law, Jean Douet, was willing to read spiritual works aloud to him, and he continued to turn from worldly interests to the spiritual life.
-His brother John-Baptist died in 1601, after which John descended into poverty and depended on the good will of others.
-For a brief period, John was provided lodging by an Augustinian Canon, M. de Montdidier, but had to spend many hours locked out of the house when Montdidier was away.
-For a period he lodged at a grocer's, and supported himself by playing organ at churches in the Latin Quarter.
+In 1597 John moved to Paris and lived with his brother Jean-Baptiste, secretary and treasurer to the Gendarmerie of France, and with Jean-Baptiste's wife.
+His brother's younger brother-in-law, Jean Douet, read spiritual works aloud to him, and John continued to turn away from worldly interests toward the spiritual life.
+After Jean-Baptiste's death in 1601, John fell into poverty and depended on occasional hospitality and church music.
+For a time he lodged with an Augustinian canon, M. de Montdidier, but often had to remain outside when his host was absent.
+He later lodged with a grocer and supported himself by playing the organ in churches of the Latin Quarter.